giantswarm/gs-product-toolkit/issue-report-app/README.md

 4. Select Team and Status, then click "Generate Report"

 **Features:**
-- 🎨 Modern, responsive design
+- 🎨 Modern, responsive design with Giant Swarm branding
 - 📊 Real-time report preview with markdown rendering
 - 📋 Copy to clipboard functionality
 - 💾 Download as markdown file
+- 🚀 Bulk status updates for workflow automation
 - ⚡ Loading states and error handling
 - 🎯 Filter by Team and Status with viable options only